cimage/website/content/doc/8300_implications.md

 That sounds scary.
 It should.

-For my own sake I will use it like this, since I consider it a most useful feature.
+For my own sake I will use it like this.

 * Create a special version of `img.php` that has remote download allowed, hide it from public usage.
 * Always use a password.